 But Wood is open-minded, perceptive and humane, which is one reason why she creates such good comedy.
 She came to the conclusion that you do not have to pretend you love your lard, but that beating yourself over the head about it is pointless and stops you having fun.

 In the meantime, I know how I intend to lose weight and get fitter, nice and slowly, safe in the knowledge that watching another programme about it won’t be the slightest help.
-Sorry, Victoria, but I’m going online to www.phen375myreview.com and buy some diet pills.
+Sorry, Victoria, but I’m going to buy diet pills like PhenQ.
 How simple is that?

 Timewatch (BBC Two) followed the attempt to salvage British imperial gold from the Persia, a liner sunk by a German submarine in the Mediterranean in 1915.
 It turned into an examination of the morality of the U-boat war, which was more complicated than you might think.
 With Britain and Germany trying to starve each other, our obesity problems would have seemed like an absurd indulgence.